StackVista/stackstate-docs/setup/install-stackstate/linux/reverse_proxy.md

 In the future we will move away from Linux support.
 Read how to [migrate from the Linux install of StackState to the Kubernetes install](../kubernetes_openshift/migrate_from_linux.md).
 {% endhint %}

 StackState makes heavy use of Websockets, so when setting up a reverse proxy to make StackState available on, for example, port 80 or 443 \(with TLS\) you will also need to proxy Websocket requests.
-An example setup for Nginx for this looks like this \(proxying port 80 to StackState running on localhost port 7070\):
+An example setup for nginx for this looks like this \(proxying port 80 to StackState running on localhost port 7070\):

 ```text
 http {